LEARN FROM YOUR EXPERIENCE

 The outcome of races is totally outside of your control.
 You will get good luck and bad luck along the way, but if you consistently implement good processes in your punting then the winning percentages will end up in your favour.

-MY TOP FIVE RECOMMENDATIONS FOR IMPROVEMENT
+TOP FIVE RECOMMENDATIONS FOR IMPROVEMENT

 The extent to which you need to do things differently going forward depends on how much your results need to improve.
 In my experience, many punters are close to winning and just need to make a few small changes to get them over the line and start making progress towards bigger goals.